ene02/mikan-framework/README.md

 # 🍊 Mikan
 ### A library to do stuff.
-Mikan is a base library for making stuff related to audio, graphics, input and maybe a bit more idk.
+Mikan is a toolkit library for making stuff related to audio with BASS, graphics with Veldrid, Window and input with SDL2 and maybe a bit more idk.